lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **Targeted learning level:** beginner

 **Introduction:**
-This tutorial uses the TOPCAT Virtual Observatory interface to search for bright stars in a small region of sky and create a color-magnitude diagram.
+This tutorial uses the TOPCAT Virtual Observatory interface to search for bright stars (<25th mag) in a small region of sky and create a color-magnitude diagram.
 This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the Notebook tutorial, `Introduction to Jupyter Notebooks for Data Preview 0.2 <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/DP02_01_Introduction_to_DP02.ipynb>`_ and in the Portal tutorial, :doc:`portal-beginner`.